 The effectiveness and safety of FOTIVDA was proven in the largest clinical study of people (350 people in total) with relapsed or refractory advanced kidney cancer where at least 2 medicines stopped working.
-These medicines included an immunotherapy and other treatments.
-During the study, 175 people were randomly chosen to take FOTIVDA and 175 were chosen to take sorafenib.
+These medicines included an immunotherapy and other treatments, including vascular endothelial growth factor receptor (VEGFR) tyrosine kinase inhibitors (TKIs).
+During the study, 175 people with advanced RCC were randomly chosen to take FOTIVDA and 175 were chosen to take sorafenib.

 FOTIVDA® (tivozanib) is a prescription medicine used to treat adults with advanced kidney cancer (advanced renal cell carcinoma or RCC) that has been treated with 2 or more prior medicines and has come back or did not respond to treatment.